abarbanell/abarbanell.github.io/_posts/2017-01-23-vscode-sbt.md

 I am used to Visual Studio Code because it is excellent for Javascript and Typescript, so my node.js and Angular projects work very well.
-I also do a fair amount of work on small cloud servers and devices like Raspberry Pi, so I want to build each project from command line by pulling the project from github, running a build script and running the project.
+I also do a fair amount of work on small cloud servers and devices like Raspberry Pi, so I want to build each project from command line by pulling the project from github, executing a build script and running the project.

 This means the build scripts must be able to run without an IDE.
 So I settled on sbt for